ALCHEMIST (The Adjuvant Lung Cancer Enrichment Marker Identification and Sequencing Trials): Questions and Answers

 - To determine whether the addition of drugs targeting the EGFR or ALK genetic alterations, given after completion of any standard therapy prescribed by the participants’ treating physicians, will result in improved survival.

 - The ALCHEMIST study also incorporates a number of research components, including DNA sequencing and genomic analysis of participants’ tumor tissue, conducted by the NCI Center for Cancer Genomics (CCG).
 This genomic characterization of participants’ tumors will be tied to detailed clinical data, epidemiologic (population-based) data, and long-term outcome data providing a public resource for further cancer research.
 Patient privacy will be protected to the greatest degree possible, with the removal of identifying information.
-This research will capitalize on the foundation of the CCG’s earlier effort, The Cancer Genome Analysis (TCGA), which is a collaboration with the National Human Genome Research Institute, another component of NIH.
+This research will capitalize on the foundation of the CCG’s earlier effort, The Cancer Genome Atlas (TCGA), which is a collaboration with the National Human Genome Research Institute, another component of NIH.

 7. What treatments will be evaluated in the ALCHEMIST treatment trials?